-Sensual Kuala Lumpur (known as KL), Malaysia’s modern and eclectic capital, can be summed up in its smells, a side-effect of the captivating culture blend.
-The modern, skyscraper clad districts are perforated by the headache-inducing scents of petrol rising from the endless queues of taxis.
-Temples seem to drip with the poignant smoke of countless sticks of incense, while the markets suffer under the sickly sweet stench of the ever-present and ever-toxic durian fruit (don't try it without a sink nearby, as you'll want to wash off the stinking remnants before getting on with your day).
+Kuala Lumpur (known to most as KL) is Malaysia’s modern and eclectic capital.
+Sometimes smoggy but always lively its temples redolent with the smoke of countless sticks of incense while markets suffer under the sickly sweet stench of the ever-present durian fruit (don't try it without a sink nearby, as you'll want to wash off the stinking remnants before getting on with your day).

 You can really feel the contrasts around the towering twin Petronas Towers, where the pavements occasionally disintegrate under your feet, yet the most modern of skyscrapers dominates your panorama.
 Head for the top - or the vertigo-inducing bridge between the two – for a view over the entire city and an unmissable photo op.
 The slight movement on a windy day can be a little unnerving, but that's all part of the fun...

 Next to the stunningly modern, though, you’ll find plenty of the colorful, traditional and ancient, too.
 Sit and soak up the sounds of thousands of birds in one of Asia’s largest bird parks; check out the revolving restaurant in Kuala Lumpur’s ‘other’ landmark, KL Tower; head out of the city to climb the seemingly endless steps up to the Hindu pilgrimage site - Batu Cave; or check out the range of museums that incorporate everything from textiles to Islamic arts..